tlevine/www.thomaslevine.com/content/!/ear-muffs/index.md

 * Train, bus, car, &c. noise
 * Loud music at parties

-Active noise reduction is supposedly best at ambient noise, so the special part about the fancy ones is how they handle sudden noises like gunshots.
+I read somewhere that active noise reduction is best at ambient noise, so the special part about the fancy ones might be how they handle sudden noises like gunshots.

-## Impressions now that I have them
+## The ear muffs I chose
 I ordered (and received) these two pairs of ear muffs.

 * **Passive**: [Pro-Ears Ultra Passive 33](http://www.opticsplanet.com/pro-ears-ultra-passive-33-shooting-hearing-protection-heads-pe-33-u-b-black.html).